ColeWebster/CoffeeShop-CRM/README.md

 ## 5/17
 - Finished the create a new profile component.
 - Worked on the edit portion of the CRUD operation.
+- Added the list of records for the GET method.